solita/solita.github.com/_posts/2012-12-10-codetasting.md

 [Raspberry Pi](http://www.raspberrypi.org/) (or just RPi) is basically an ARM-based minicomputer.
 The newest revision has 700Mhz ARM11 CPU with 512M of RAM.
 The device is about the size of a small fist and uses a SDHC -card for mass storage.
-Pretty much the perfect device for thinkering and testing, specially since it also has plenty GPIO pins.
+Pretty much the perfect device for tinkering and testing, specially since it also has plenty GPIO pins.

 ### tasting.solita.fi ###

-The name for the event was coined down one day before our PR-material was sent for printing, on a saturday evening.
+The name for the event was coined down one day before our PR-material was sent for printing, on a Saturday evening.
 I was sitting on a bus, trying not to throw up after a boat trip with some of my co-workers, when [Anna](http://github.com/annaragh) nicely reminded me about the deadline for the material.
 After some pretty awful brainstorming, we came up with the name, and luckily it was a pretty decent one.